 How will the California red-legged frog and other wildlife species be protected?

-This property contains some of the best habitat for the threatened California red-legged frog in the region, including a viable stock pond and deep creek tributaries.
+This property contains some of the best habitat for the threatened California red-legged frog in the region.
 By protecting Kelly Creek and the land surrounding it, this habitat is preserved – providing an irreplaceable haven for this species and others that rely on a healthy riparian and aquatic environment.